CalebFunderburk/Dream-Team/README.md

 # Dream Team

+## About this App

-## Description
+### Description

+Dream Team is a command line application that accepts user input in order to generate a responsive HTML file for a team of workers.

+### User Story

+As a business manager looking for a way to make a webpage for my team, I would like an application that accepts my user input to generate a sleek HTML file.
+When I run the application, I am presented with a series of prompts that ask me for information regarding the team I am working with.
+Once the prompts have been answered, I can view my generated HTML file in the dist folder of my project.

+### Features

-Dream Team is a command line application that accepts user input in order to generate a responsive HTML file.
-This HTML file displays profiles with employee information that the manager has entered themselves.
-The information displayed varies for each type of employee you can create.
-Users will also be able to click on different elements of the employees portflio in order to be taken to those external links (E.g.: if you click on the Engineer's GitHub username, a new tab will open taking you to their profile.)
+1. This HTML file displays profiles with employee information that the manager enters themselves.
+2. The information displayed varies for each type of employee you can create.
+3. Users will also be able to click on different elements of the employees portflio in order to be taken to those external links (E.g.: if you click on the Engineer's GitHub username, a new tab will open taking you to their profile.)

+## Installation

+In order to run this program you will need to:

+* Clone this repository to receive all the files.

 ## Requirments